lcsuarezl/examples/src/design/patterns/behavioral/chainofresponsibility/ChainOfResponsibility.md

 Concrete handlers are the specific implementations of the handler interface.
 Each concrete handler decides whether to process the request or pass it to the next handler in the chain.
 They contain the actual logic for handling specific types of requests.

 ### Request
 The request is the object that is passed along the chain.
 It contains the data that needs to be processed by the handlers.
-The request can be modified by handlers as it moves through the chain.
+The request can be modified by handlers as it moves through the chain but most of the cases it will be defined as final to avoid modification during execution.

 ### Chain Construction
 The chain is constructed by linking handlers together.
 Each handler is linked to the next handler, forming a chain through which the request will pass.
 The order of handlers in the chain determines the sequence of processing.